iGrid Control - Distinctive Features

 The rows can have hierarchical structure, i.e. you can have nested rows.
 One of the columns can be set as tree column, and it will display the master-detail relations between your rows (also called tree grid):

-You just need to specify the nesting level for each row, and iGrid will maintain this structure automatically (displays the plus/minus tree buttons, allows the user to collapse or expand rows, etc).
+You just need to specify the nesting level for each row, and iGrid will maintain this structure automatically (displays the plus/minus tree buttons, allows the user to collapse or expand rows and the like).
 And you can even sort your tree grid keeping the tree structure!

 4. Total control over editing